CRO Website Audit: How To Increase Conversions In 12 Steps

 • Landing page view

-• Add to cart / start trial / demo form start
+• Add to cart, start trial, or form start

-• Form completion / calendar booking (for SaaS)
+• Form completion or calendar booking for SaaS

 Why It Matters